microsoft/Windows-Machine-Learning/Samples/WinMLSamplesGallery/README.md

 ## The WinML Samples Gallery:

 - **Demonstrates different scenarios for which WinML excels**: Various use cases that deal with different types of inputs (image, audio, etc.) are demonstrated.
-- **Shows how to implement different scenarios and features**: Each sample comes with a C# file that contains the corresponding code.
+- **Shows how to implement different scenarios and features**: Each sample comes with the corresponding code.
 Code snippets also presented in the app when applicable.

 ## 🐞 Found a bug?
 Want a new sample?